dehezhang2/CS4293/assignment/Report/assignment1/Deheng_Zhang-55199998-CS4293-Assignment1.md

   ![1582615006542](Deheng_Zhang-55199998-CS4293-Assignment1.assets/1582615006542.png)

-  * If we do not move mouse or type anything, the entropy is increased slowly to $64$ and drop to a small number
+  * If we **do not move mouse** or type anything, the entropy is increased slowly to $64$ and drop to a small number
-  * If we randomly move the mouse, the entropy will increased fast and decrease fast, and start to oscillate
+  * If we **randomly move the mouse**, the entropy will increased fast and decrease fast, and start to oscillate

 * Explanation:

   * `cat` and `hexdump` commands will read and write the random numbers, which may increase the `blkdev_randomness`
-  * If we do not do any operation, the speed of producing entropy by `cat` and `hexdump` command is slow.
+  * If we **do not do any operation**, the speed of producing entropy by `cat` and `hexdump` command is slow.
 The value is not decreased because `/dev/random` is **blocked**.
 When the value reaches $64$, it will be read and printed, and the entropy is decreased to a small number closed to zero.
-  * If we do some operation, the speed of producing entropy is fast, therefore, the value of entropy starts to oscillate
+  * If we **do some operation**, the speed of producing entropy is fast, therefore, the value of entropy starts to oscillate.

+* Launch DOS attack

+  * We can make a lot of authenticated connection with the server, because authenticated connection needs random number, it will decrease the value of entropy and block the `/dev/random`.

 --------------------